skip to contents

 NameλExplanation

-土用 "Doyou"27°, 117°, 207°, 297° In the old days, "Doyou" is the 18 day period before "Risshun", "Rikka", "Risshuu", and "Rittou".
+土用 "Doyou"27°, 117°, 207°, 297° "Doyou" is the almost 18-day period before "Risshun", "Rikka", "Risshuu", and "Rittou".
+The start of the "Doyou" period is shown in the calendars.

 八十八夜 "88 Ya"- The 88th day from "Risshun".
-Times when frost is fewer.
+Caution for the late frost.

 二百十日 "210 Ka"- The 210th day from "Risshun".
+Times when the storms come frequently.